chikenlover89/cdlx-prj/README.md

 # cdlx-prj

-Small projects for learning webpage backend basics:
+Small projects in PHP for learning webpage backend basics:

 + RPS-LS contains advanced web version of rock-paper-scissors. you can add new game elements by creating new class and adding it to playTem array.